Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and

-This manuscript starts with a preliminary section where we introduce GMRES and recall the original result from \cite{greenbaum_any_1996} about the prescription of convergence curves.
-The formalism for prescribed convergence curves is introduced, and in particular the notation $ g_i = \sqrt{\|r_{i-1}\|^2 - \|r_i\|^2}$ for the decrease in norm between two subsequent residuals.
-In \Cref{sec:weighted_gmres}, we propose novel theoretical results about weighted GMRES.
-The two following results give (in a simplified setting) the flavour of our work on weighted GMRES. \paragraph{Theorems \ref{th:there_exists_M} and \ref{th:two_cc_characterization} about simultaneous prescription of two convergence curves for weighted and unweighted GMRES (simplified versions)}
+\paragraph{Outline} This manuscript starts with a preliminary section where we introduce GMRES and recall the original result from \cite{greenbaum_any_1996} about the prescription of convergence curves.
+The formalism for prescribed convergence curves is introduced, and in particular the notation $ g_i = \sqrt{\|r_{i-1}\|^2 - \|r_i\|^2}$ for the decrease in norm between two subsequent residuals (as in \cite{greenbaum_any_1996}).
+Prescribing a non-increasing convergence curve is the same as prescribing the quantities $g_i$ stored in a vector $g \in \mathbb R^n$.
+In \Cref{sec:weighted_gmres}, we present novel theoretical results about weighted GMRES and how it compares to GMRES in the Euclidean norm.
+Stemming from the fact that there are equivalences between weighted GMRES and preconditioned GMRES (under the right choices of linear systems, weights and preconditioners), we deduce in \Cref{sec:preconditioning} some new results about prescribed convergence curves for left and right preconditioned GMRES.
+To complement our theoretical results, \Cref{sec:illustrations} provides numerical illustrations exploring the behavior of weighted and preconditioned GMRES in various circumstances.
+The MATLAB code reproducing the numerical experiments is openly available\footnote{\url{https://github.com/hpc-maths/2025_prescribed_gmres}}.
+Moreover, as all the proofs are constructive, it also includes the implementation of examples that verify the theorems.
+Besides, we make available our MATLAB implementation of GMRES\footnote{\url{https://github.com/hpc-maths/krylov4r}}, which accepts left/right preconditioners and change of inner product.